johnmtayag/Amazon-Recommender-System/README.md

 3. Points where PC1 < 100 and PC2 > 100
 4. Points where PC1 < 100 and PC2 < -100

 In total, 10 major anomalies were identified.
 The anomaly curves for each example in these groupings are plotted to analyze their shapes.
+Each curve is associated with at least one or two spikes, and all but one spike occurred in both the positive and negative directions.
+There are is no particular trend in the value of either PC1 or PC2 as each curve exhibits a fairly similar spike.

 <p align="center">
   <img src="images/pca_top_two_principal_components2.png" alt="Principal Components" width="500"/>